breadscorner/breadscorner/README.md

 ##

-I am a web developing student who discovered his passion for web development while creating a website for my retail business, Precious Pawz.
-It was a fulfilling experience that ignited a genuine interest in this field.
-That's when I decided to make a career transition and dive deeper into web development.

-Currently, I'm enrolled in the Full Stack Web Development program at BCIT, where I'm gaining a comprehensive understanding of both front-end and back-end technologies.
-The program has not only expanded my technical knowledge but also sharpened my design and management skills.

-When I'm not coding, you'll find me working towards my personal growth.
-I'm an avid reader, constantly seeking new knowledge and perspectives.
-Staying fit is important to me, so I make sure to exercise regularly and participate in different sports.
-I also have a knack for adventure.
-Whether it's hitting the road with my trailer to explore the beauty of Washington, Oregon, California, and Nevada, or embarking on international journeys to places like Belize or Europe, I love exploring new destinations and creating lasting memories.

-I'm eagerly looking forward to taking on more challenging projects and collaborating with fellow developers to create innovative and impactful solutions and eventually creating my own business in tech.
+I'm a web development student who discovered my passion when building a website for my business, Precious Pawz.
+Currently, I'm enrolled in BCIT's full-stack web development program, where I'm not only expanding my technical knowledge but also sharpening my design and management skills.
+Outside of coding, I'm an avid reader and stay physically active through regular exercise and sports.
+My love for adventure takes me on road trips through the Pacific Northwest and international journeys to places like Belize and Europe.
+I'm eagerly anticipating the opportunity to take on challenging projects and, ultimately, to launch my own tech business.

   ## :fire: My Stats
   <br>